-The federal budget deficit was $228 billion in the first quarter of fiscal year 2018, CBO estimates—$18 billion more than the one recorded during the same period last year.
+The federal budget deficit was $598 billion for the first half of fiscal year 2018, CBO estimates, $71 billion more than the shortfall recorded during the same period last year.

-The federal budget deficit was $198 billion for the first two months of fiscal year 2018, CBO estimates, $15 billion more than the one recorded during the same period last year.
-Revenues and outlays alike were 6 percent higher than in October and November 2016.
+The federal budget deficit was $392 billion for the first five months of fiscal year 2018, CBO estimates, $42 billion more than the shortfall recorded during the same period last year.